aiida-vasp/aiida-vasp/doc/source/howto/use_relax_wf.rst

 Degrees of freedom
 ^^^^^^^^^^^^^^^^^^

-Through its input parameters, VASP can be configured to utilize three degrees of freedoms for relaxations: ion positions, cell volume and cell shape.
+Through its input parameters, VASP can be configured to utilize three degrees of freedom for relaxations: ion positions, cell volume and cell shape.
 Some, but not all combinations are allowed, read more about that in the `official VASP wiki - ISIF tag page`_.
-Other posibilities are also posible, but not covered here and typically demands a dedicated VASP version with changes in to the standard source code embedded.
+Other posibilities are also posible, but not covered here and typically demands a dedicated VASP version with hard coded changes to the source code.

 `vasp.relax` allows to switch each degree of freedom on / off independently, setting the ISIF and IBRION tags accordingly.
 Each of these inputs is optional and by default only the ion positions are relaxed.